MikhailZhurikhin/search-engine/Readme.md

   ]
 }
 ```
-- <response rank>(“rank”) — search ranking.
+- _<response rank>(“rank”)_ — search ranking.
 This number shows how good the document is for the given query.
 In the response, document id's are arranged in order of decreasing search ranking.

 ### Application principles

 1. Serialization and deserialization of JSON structures.
-To serialize and deserialize JSON structures, the [Nlomann JSON](https://github.com/nlohmann/json) library and the ConverterJSON class are used.
+To serialize and deserialize JSON structures, the _[Nlohmann JSON](https://github.com/nlohmann/json)_ library and the _ConverterJSON_ class are used.

 2. Creating an inverted index for documents.
 An inverted index is a data structure.
 In it, for each word in the collection of documents, the corresponding list lists all the documents in the collection in which it occurs.
-To create an inverted index, the InvertedIndex class is used, which stores document identifiers, lists of unique words for each of the documents, as well as calculated search indices.
+To create an inverted index, the _InvertedIndex_ class is used, which stores document identifiers, lists of unique words for each of the documents, as well as calculated search indices.

 3. Implementation of document indexing.
 Indexing is the process of forming a search index for a certain amount of information, determining the relevance of answers for given queries.
-For the existence of document indexing, the SearchServer class is used, which calculates the relevance of the found documents relative to the given search queries.
+For the existence of document indexing, the _SearchServer_ class is used, which calculates the relevance of the found documents relative to the given search queries.

 ## How to use the engine

-1. Create or edit file config.json with the desired application settings and the paths to the files you want to search.
+1. Create or edit file _config.json_ with the desired application settings and the paths to the files you want to search.
-2. Create or edit file requests.json according to your search queries.
+2. Create or edit file _requests.json_ according to your search queries.
 3. Add the following paths to the PATH environment variable:
-- Path to bin folder when MinGW.exe is contained (For example D:\Programs\MinGW\bin);
+- Path to bin folder when _MinGW.exe_ is contained (For example D:\Programs\MinGW\bin);
-- Path to bin folder when cmake.exe is contained (For example D:\Programs\JetBrains\CLion 2022.1.2\bin\cmake\win\bin).
+- Path to bin folder when _cmake.exe_ is contained (For example D:\Programs\JetBrains\CLion 2022.1.2\bin\cmake\win\bin).
 4. Launch the standard console and enter the following commands:
 ```
 cd (specify the full path to the search_engine folder)